MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/how-to-view-managed-identity-activity.md

 ## View updates made to user-assigned managed identities

-This procedure demonstrates how to view updates carried out to user-assigned managed identities
+This procedure demonstrates how to view updates carried out to user-assigned managed identities.

 1. In the Azure portal, browse to **Activity Log**.